canonical/charmed-nodejs-boilerplate/docs/howtos/development-setup.md

 You may run into an issue where `serve-express` is not linked in `node_modules/.bin` after running `bun i`.
 This will result in an error when running `bun run serve:cli`.

 To fix this, run `bun i` again.
 For more information, see [this documentation](https://github.com/jmuzina/bun-repro/tree/7c9f9efae2843bc904eabc10825e36502251d13f/bun-wont-link-modules/express-example).

+## Next Steps

+With your development environment configured, you're ready to:

+* [Build the Application](./build-app.md) for testing or deployment.